summerx0821/Commentary-on-Tayob-and-Murray-2014/README.md

     + A function to use the formula provided in the paper to calculate the proportion of events captured (*p*)
 * Function.simulate.power.R
     + A function to estimate the powers in Table 1 by simulations

+Reference: _Xia, M., & Murray, S. (2019).
+Commentary on Tayob and Murray (2014) with a useful update pertaining to study design.
+Biostatistics, 20(3), 542-545._